Aurora, Colorado: Transportation

-Aurora straddles Interstate 70, Interstate 225 and the E-470 beltway.
+Aurora straddles I-70, I-225 and the E-470 beltway.
 The Regional Transportation District's light rail transit system was extended to serve the southwestern edge of Aurora on November 17, 2006.
 The H Line stops at Aurora's Dayton and Nine Mile Stations; a comprehensive network of feeder buses in southern Aurora serve the latter.
-On February 24, 2017, the line was extended as the R Line to Peoria Station in the city's northwest, where riders may transfer to the A Line providing service between Union Station in downtown Denver and Denver International Airport (DIA).
-Much of Aurora is more convenient to DIA than Denver itself, and the city is planning an aerotropolis along the airport's southern flank.
-This proximity is a factor in the expected growth of the E-470 corridor directly south of DIA, projected to eventually accommodate 250,000 additional Aurora residents.
+On February 24, 2017, the line was extended as the R Line to Peoria Station in the city's northwest, where riders may transfer to the A Line providing service between Union Station in Downtown Denver and Denver Airport.
+Much of Aurora is more convenient to Denver International Airport than Denver itself, and the city is planning an Aerotropolis along the airport's southern flank.
+This proximity is a factor in the expected growth of the E-470 corridor directly south of Denver International Airport, projected to eventually accommodate 250,000 additional Aurora residents.
 The easternmost portions of Aurora adjoin the Colorado Air and Space Port.

-In 2017, Aurora became the first city in Colorado to host a dockless bike sharing program.
+In 2017, Aurora became the first city in Colorado to host a dockless bike sharing program, but operations have been suspended since August 2022.

 Sports

 In 2014 the U.S.A.
 Powerlifting Raw Nationals and the IPF Open Powerlifting World Championships were both held in Aurora.
-The WC was the 35th Women and 44th Men open Powerlifting Championships, and it was held on the Radisson Hotel Denver Southeast.
+The WC was the 35th Women's and 44th Men's Open Powerlifting Championships, and it was held on the Radisson Hotel Denver Southeast.